Constitution

 23. Interpretation

-23.2 The decision of the committee upon any question of interpretation or matter affecting of the club not covered by the rules or by-laws shall be final and binding upon the members.
+23.2.
+The decision of the Committee upon any question of interpretation or matter affecting the Club not covered by the rules or by-laws shall be final and binding upon the members.